Mark2Mark/Synced-Tabs/README.md

 It is based on the **great idea and script** [Sync Edit Views.py](https://github.com/Tosche/Glyphs-Scripts/blob/master/Sync%20Edit%20Views.py) by [Tosche](https://github.com/Tosche).

 If active, it keeps all tabs from all open fonts in sync with the currently active tab.
+In **realtime!**

 ### How to use